kono0514/eventually/README.md

 ## Contributing
 Contributions are always welcome, but before anything else, make sure you get acquainted with the [CONTRIBUTING](CONTRIBUTING.md) guide.

+### Security
+If you find a security related issue, please email security@altek.org instead of using the issue tracker.

 ## Credits
 - [Quetzy Garcia](https://gitlab.com/quetzyg)